Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.10.0/advanced-topics/message-system/rpc.md

 ---
 import ImageSwitcher from '@site/src/ImageSwitcher.js';

 Any process can communicate with any other process by sending a remote procedure call (RPC).
 As of Netcode for GameObjects version 1.8.0, the `Rpc` attribute encompasses server to client RPCs, client to server RPCs, and client to client RPCs.
-The `Rpc` attribute is session-mode agnostic and can be used in both [client-server](../../terms-concepts/client-server.md) and [distributed authority](../../terms-concepts/distributed-authority.md) contexts.

 <figure>
 <ImageSwitcher